 What is Stablecoin?

-Now let us understand in-depth what are stablecoins.
+Now let us understand in-depth what stablecoins are.
 A stablecoin is a type of cryptocurrency where its value is either fixed or linked to another form of currency, financial instrument, or commodity.
 Stablecoins are intended to provide a replacement to the extreme volatility of most cryptocurrencies, including Bitcoin, which makes crypto investments less suitable for everyday transactions.

-Simply said, Stablecoin is a type of digital money that seeks to mimic traditional as well as stable currencies.
+Simply put, Stablecoin is a type of digital money that seeks to mimic traditional and stable currencies.
 A stablecoin is a cryptocurrency backed by the value of an underlying asset.
 Many stablecoins are pegged to certain fiat currencies, including the Euro or the US dollar, and may be exchanged on exchanges.
 Stablecoins may additionally be connected to other assets, such as gold or other cryptocurrencies.

 Stablecoins, unlike other cryptocurrencies, are spared from excessive volatility.
 They make use of the characteristics of cryptocurrencies, such as immutability, transparency, security, quick transactions, digital wallets, privacy, and cheap costs, while maintaining the confidence and stability of fiat currency.